DFW Pest Pros logoDFW Pest Pros

 Arlington coverage runs ZIP codes 76001, 76002, 76003, 76004, 76005, 76006, 76007, 76010, 76011, 76012, 76013, 76014, 76015, 76016, 76017, 76018, 76019, 76094, and 76096 across Tarrant County, with a population near 393,000 and a standard suburban build pattern.
 The local profile leans toward fire ant, german cockroach, asian tiger mosquito, roof rat.
 Tarrant County combines pre-war Fort Worth wood-frame housing with the 1960s–1980s mid-cities slab subdivisions.
 Carpenter ant pressure is highest in Fort Worth proper; termite swarmer activity runs heaviest across the mid-cities slab housing every spring; fire ants own the residential yards.

-Coverage runs every Arlington address — including Pantego border, Dalworthington Gardens border, Viridian, Lake Arlington.
+Coverage spans Arlington neighborhoods including Pantego border, Dalworthington Gardens border, Viridian, Lake Arlington.

-Visits start with a property walk — interior rooms, attic access, exterior foundation band — then move into species-specific treatment.
-For rodent control in Arlington, the workflow runs: attic, crawlspace, and exterior inspection to find entry points; hardware-cloth and copper-mesh exclusion of every gap larger than 0.25 inch; snap-trap and tamper-resistant station deployment per ipm protocol; two-week follow-up to confirm zero activity, then ongoing exterior stations.
+Pest control visits in Arlington typically start with a property walk — interior rooms, attic access, exterior foundation band — then move into species-specific treatment.
+For rodent control, the typical workflow runs: attic, crawlspace, and exterior inspection to find entry points; hardware-cloth and copper-mesh exclusion of every gap larger than 0.25 inch; snap-trap and tamper-resistant station deployment per ipm protocol; two-week follow-up to confirm zero activity, then ongoing exterior stations.
+The exact protocol, products, and follow-up cadence are determined by the independent provider that takes your call.

 Seasonal Pressure in Tarrant County